G-Abhinav01/Aether-notes-app/current_status.md

 ## Overall Status:

 The foundational setup and initial UI scaffolding are largely complete.
-The primary remaining challenge is resolving the persistent blank screen issue on the web platform, which is currently preventing full verification of the UI and navigation.
+However, the persistent `tailwindConfigV3` error with NativeWind is currently preventing full styling and verification of the UI.
 Once this is addressed, further refinement and implementation of logic (Phase 2) can proceed.